EmmyNombagu/nombagu_emmanuel/README.md

 # nombagu_emmanuel
-This is my personal portfolio site
+This is my personal portfolio site, it speaks brief about my personality.